Strong, highly conductive thermal and mechanical joints and seals

 Although it can be limited by fixturing or oven size, vacuum brazing is an extremely versatile and clean process.
 As such, it tends to be the preferred manufacturing process used to produce lightweight, high performance assemblies with increased internal surface areas.
-Additionally, vacuum brazing can be used to produce larger assemblies with complex geometries, benefiting from the low distortion introduced by the process itself.
 These structures can range from plank type assemblies with internal channels to electronic enclosures, with or without internal features such as cold walls.

 Aavid specializes in Brazed Heat Exchangers, Liquid Cold Plates, Heat Sinks, Chassis, and Enclosures.